About us

 After his time in Washington D.C., John moved to Richmond where he continued to pursue music.
 Along the way, he got an opportunity to reconnect with his old love of motorcycles as he began working at Cognito Moto.
 John’s creative thinking and passion for motorcycles allow him to think outside the box and go the extra mile for all of his customers.

-Matt Cotten / Assembly and Shipping
+Tony Tang / Assembly and Shipping